Musa-Azeem/IPC-String-Search/README.md

 - This class is defined in the files `inc/text-client.h` and `src/text-client.cc`
 - This class is included in `main-cli.cc`

-### SharedMemoryStruct
+### SmStruct
 - This struct is the structure used to hold data in shared memory
 - It holds a file path, a file path size, a buffer, and a buffer size
 - This struct is defined in the file `inc/shared-memory-struct.h`
 - This struct is included in `shared-memory-manager.h`

 ### ThreadArgs
-- This struct is used to pass arguments to the TextClient::threaded_search function
+- This struct is used to pass the necessary arguments to the threaded search function of TextClient
-- It holds a start index and stop index for searching, and a pointer to an instance of the TextClient object
-- This struct is defined in the file `inc/text-client.h`
+- This struct is defined in the file `inc/thread-args.h`
 - This struct is included in `src/text-client.h`

 ## Main Methods